jscheible/ansible/docs/docsite/rst/user_guide/playbooks_prompts.rst

 The user input is hidden by default but it can be made visible by setting ``private: no``.

 .. note::
-    Prompts for individual ``vars_prompt`` variables will be skipped for any variable that is already defined through the command line ``--extra-vars`` option, or when running from a non-interactive session (such as cron or Ansible Tower).
+    Prompts for individual ``vars_prompt`` variables will be skipped for any variable that is already defined through the command line ``--extra-vars`` option, or when running from a non-interactive session (such as cron or Ansible Tower), if they set those variables.
+If, however, Ansible Tower does not set those variables, the template run will hang at the ``vars_prompt`` block.
 See :ref:`passing_variables_on_the_command_line` in the /Variables/ chapter.

 If you have a variable that changes infrequently, it might make sense to provide a default value that can be overridden.
 This can be accomplished using